 To install the utility software bundled on the Power Installer disc, click on "Software Utility" in the Drivers and Utilities screen to open the Software Utility window.

-To install the the supplied utility software packages, click on the item you want to install and follow the install program's instructions.
+To install the Adobe Acrobat reader or McAfee Anti-Virus software packages, click on the item you want to install and follow the install program's instructions.